chrischow/dataandstuff/resources.md

 layout: page
 title: Resources
 ---
-# What Exactly Do You Want?
+# Why Learn Data Science?
 When I started out in data science back in 2015, I had no idea what I wanted.
 All I knew was that I had a dissertation to write for my degree in Economics, and that data science was the next big thing.
 I also knew that I liked programming and wanted to develop my skills in this area.
 I **did not** know nor expect to dive deep into data science.
 Many blog posts and one data science competition later (in 2019), I thought of pursuing an online Masters in Data Science to get certification of my skills.
 After much thought, I realised that these would have been what I would be paying for (in order of importance to me):

-#### 1. Knowledge
-All Masters programmes equip their students with knowledge and practical experience.
+1. **Knowledge.** All Masters programmes equip their students with knowledge and practical experience.

-#### 2. Proof of Skills and Effort
-The certificate is a declaration by a third party (a university) that I did attend certain courses and did well in them.
+2. **Proof of Skills and Effort.** The certificate is a declaration by a third party (a university) that I did attend certain courses and did well in them.

-#### 3. Quality Control
-All of the above, under a formal, structured programme.
+3. **Quality Control.** All of the above, under a formal, structured programme.

-#### 4. Brand
-Apparently, a Masters degree at a reputable school means that the programme is respectable.
-Not entirely true, because data science is a young field, and Masters programmes are only younger.
+4. **Brand.** Apparently, a Masters degree at a reputable school means that the programme is respectable.
+Not entirely true, because data science is a young field, and Masters programmes are younger.

 Having gone through the thought process, my recommendations are as such: